PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-07 06:35:09
+Last updated: 2024-04-07 06:35:43
-Random Quote: Hey, nice shirt, Ted.
-Is it yesterday already? - Lily Aldrin
+Random Quote: Your marbles are long gone.
+The world, however, still stands a chance. - Doctor Strange